Painting conceived not as image, but as spatial structure.

 Presence achieved through restraint.

-" Joanna Wolthuizen displaces the image in favour of spatial condition, constructing measured geometries and mineral tonal fields that cultivate a disciplined stillness—painting as structure rather than surface."
+" Wolthuizen displaces the image in favour of spatial condition, constructing measured geometries and mineral tonal fields that cultivate a disciplined stillness—painting as structure rather than surface."

 Catalogue essay, 2026